-Sapphire is the regal sister of ruby.
-Typically sapphire is blue, but it does occur in a rainbow of colors such as pink, green, yellow, purple and orange.
-Rich in color, superb in quality and perfect alone or paired with virtually any gem, sapphires have universal appeal.
+Sapphire is the regal sister of the ruby.
+Typically sapphire is blue, but it does occur in a rainbow of colours such as pink, green, yellow, purple and orange.
+Rich in colour, superb in quality and perfect alone or paired with virtually any gem, sapphires have universal appeal.
 Arguably the most famous such stone may be Kate Middleton's and Princess Diana's engagement ring.
 Sotheby’s has sold some of the world’s most jaw-dropping sapphires, including highly coveted “royal blue” rarities as well as pinkish-orange varieties known as padparadscha sapphires.

 Sapphires were first discovered in Kashmir in the late 19th century, while Myanmar has been producing sapphires for over 1,000 years.
 Myanmar has several important locations that produce sapphires, the most famous being the Mogok Stone Tract which has a rich history of production dating back several hundred years.
 Current mining is severely limited, making sapphires from Myanmar rare.
-Kashmir sapphires have acquired an almost legendary status, due to both their unique color and texture, and their extreme rarity.
+Kashmir sapphires have acquired an almost legendary status, due to both their unique colour and texture, and their extreme rarity.
 In the early 1880s sapphires were discovered in a remote valley in the Kashmir region of India, and the mine operated for just five years between 1882 and 1887, resulting from the depletion of the supply.
 This limited production has resulted in only a small fraction of the world’s total sapphire supply originating from Kashmir.
 But Sri Lanka has perhaps the longest history of sapphires.
 Once known as Ratna-Dweepa or “Gem Island,” Sri Lanka was recorded to have these precious stones as far back as the 2nd century and trading history dates

 But what exactly is it that makes blue sapphires from Kashmir, Myanmar and Sri Lanka superior to sapphires from any other location?
 Visually, their color saturation possesses the highest concentration of blue color possible, setting them apart from any other blue gem in the world.
 They are quite simply, are the highest quality of sapphire one can find on earth.

-Other types of rare sapphires of pinkish-orange hue may be called padparadscha, from the Sanskrit word that refers to the color of the sacred lotus blossom.
+Other types of rare sapphires of pinkish-orange hue may be called padparadscha, from the Sanskrit word that refers to the colour of the sacred lotus blossom.
 Padparadscha sapphires are majestic and the rarest of the sapphire group.